Rent and service charges: Homeowners

 Universal Credit

-If you claim Universal Credit, you will need to report this change using your online Universal Credit account or by using the Universal Credit helpline 0800 328 5644, quoting your new rent and service charge amounts.
+If you claim Universal Credit, you’ll need to report this change using your online Universal Credit account or by using the Universal Credit helpline 0800 328 5644, quoting your new rent and service charge amounts.

-Reporting the change needs to be done as soon as possible after the new charge starts.
+Reporting the change must be done as soon as possible after the new charge starts.

 Housing Benefit

-Please contact your Local Authority.
+Please contact your Local Authority to report the change.
 Some local Housing Benefit departments may accept an email or posted copy from you, please check with them first.

 Direct Debit